 Please use the recordings of your visit only for private purposes and observe and respect the rights of third parties.
 For fire prevention reasons, bringing extensive camera equipment is not permitted (camera case or bag with reflex cameras, tripods, etc.).
 Should you want to take photographs for commercial purposes, please contact our press office.
 As audio and video recordings during the performance are expressly forbidden, offences will be prosecuted.
 Please note that applause is also part of the performance.
 The performers in question may also invoke rights against you in this respect.
 Back stage areas such as the stage itself, costume or make-up rooms are covered by ancillary copyright.

 Cloakrooms are provided free of charge for you on all floors.
 On your ticket, you will see the door that leads to your seat.
 Pleases use the nearest cloakroom to it.

 For fire prevention policy reasons, please hand in jackets, coats, umbrellas, large bags etc. to the cloakroom.
-We would also ask you to please understand that we must charge a EUR 10 contribution to expenses should you lose your cloakroom ticket.
+We also ask you to please understand that we must charge a EUR 10 contribution to expenses should you lose your cloakroom ticket.

-INFOS FOR THE PERFORMANCE
+INFORMATION ABOUT THE PERFORMANCE